FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/installation.rst

 -  Environmental temperature 0-45 ℃

--  Humidity 20-80RH is not exposed
+-  Humidity 0% to 90% RH (no condensation)

 -  No mechanical impact and shock